SAIL-Labs/wavesolve/README.md

 Other dependencies: <a href="https://gmsh.info/">`Gmsh`</a> (required for `pygmsh`).

 ## documentation
 Admittedly a little sparse right now (but this will change in the future!).
-See `getting-started.ipynb` for an overview and some working examples.
+See <a href="getting-started.ipynb">`getting-started.ipynb`</a> for an overview and some working examples.